Skip to content

 Explain the Situation

 “The most important thing is that the child understands that the grandparent is going through changes.
 They are not who they used to be and may act erratically.
 The most important thing is the child understands that regardless of the situation that the grandparent does love them,” says Snow.
-“Families need to let go of idea that granny will behave.
+“Families need to let go of the idea that granny will behave.
 Teach kids that grandma is different, might not recognize them or even at times be nice.”

 Make Everyone Comfortable

-Many times with a child present the attention goes to the child, and it may good to not always visit a parent with dementia with the child.
+Many times with a child present the attention goes to the child, and it may be good to not always visit a parent with dementia with the child.
 Let the child know that they are there to visit the elder and set the expectation that they are not the focus.
 Similarly, the elder should be comfortable, in a relaxed setting, with no expectations or pressure.

 Encourage Participation